carlosdorelli/tcadmin-installer/README.md

 ## Firewall setup

-The installation scripts already install and configure a firewall for you.
-Just sit and relax!
+The scripts already install and configure it so just sit and relax.

 ## Contributors ✨

 Copyright (C) 2021, Carlos "Eldremor" Dorelli, <carlos@timberhost.com.br>

-Created and maintained by [Carlos "Eldremor" Dorelli](https://github.com/eldremor/tcadmin-installer).
+Created and maintained by [Carlos "Eldremor" Dorelli](https://github.com/carlosdorelli/tcadmin-installer).

-Special thanks to Luis Alvarenga for keeping TCAdmin always the best during all these years!
+Special thanks to Luis Alvarenga for keeping TCAdmin the best during all these years!